bra1nDump/ai-task-vscode/docs/backlog.md

 - Let's try squeezing out as much as possible with the current model using better prompts
 - We can also make some modifications to use line ranges as target ranges instead of printing the whole thing out
 - We probably also want the breaded files to come last, not sure of that matters for the attention mechanism, but probably won't make it worse
+- This has a hidden feature - allowing us to parallelize code generation if the user allows it

 This is a complex task that will require rewriting roughly 1/3 of the code base if not more Will function calling help me getter faster?
 I would not need to deal with Xml parsing, but I will have to deal with new apis and parsing partial JSON